Skip Maine state header navigation

 Does an agency have to produce records within 5 days of my request?

-No. The records that are responsive to a request must be made available “within a reasonable period of time” after the request was made.
-1 MRSA § 408 (1).
-Agencies must respond in writing within 5 working days only if your request is denied in whole or in part.
-1 MRSA § 409 (1).
+No. The records that are responsive to a request must be made available "within a reasonable period of time" after the request was made.
+1 M.R.S. § 408-A Agencies must acknowledge the request within 5 working days of receipt.

 Do I have to go to the agency to inspect the records or can I ask the agency or official to mail me the records?